 As you can see, there is nothing special needed to make this almond snack.
 If you are looking for more snack ideas, then these two following recipes are delicious options too:

-They are also easy to make and keeps you going throughout the day.
+They are also easy to make and keep you going throughout the day.

-How do you make roasted almonds with cocoa?
+How do you make roasted almonds with cinnamon and cocoa

 Use a fork to whisk the egg and water until frothy.
 You are not after soft or stiff peaks.
 All you need is to froth the whites.
 Watch the video if you are not sure how to do it.